bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: 0.17.0
+### Latest Release: 0.17.1
+### Fixed
+- Corrected the SQL snippet formatting and removed unnecessary sections.

+### Previous Highlights
-### Added
+### Version 0.17.0
 - New Bruin CLI management tab in the side panel for easy installation and updates.
 - Windows-specific Go check, with a link to documentation if Go is missing.

-### Enhanced
 - Renamed the "Bruin" panel to "Lineage" for better clarity.

-### Previous Highlights
 ### Version 0.16.1
 - Resolved an issue where checking the push-metadata checkbox caused unnecessary re-renders in the SQL Preview.